The wind farm and the marine environment

 Compensation measures

-The environmental studies carried out as part of the project
+Environmental studies carried out as part of the project

 The impact study and the initial state

-The AU-IOTA Single Authorization
+AU-IOTA Single Authorization

-Actions followed locally
+Actions monitored locally

 Diversified environmental measures